All Episodes

 What do you have to update your picture every month or so?

-This is not an article from the Onion, folks.
+This is not an article from The Onion, folks.

-This is a genuine.
+This is a genuine accredited news story.

-This month the website triggered anger in Ireland when it said that Irish men were among the ugliest in the world.
+This month, the website triggered anger in Ireland when it said that Irish men were among the ugliest in the world.

 This is based on the reasoning that only 9% of male Irish applicants to the site were accepted.

-Only 20% of Irish women are accepted compared with nearly 70% of Swedish women who sign up.
+Only 20% of Irish women are accepted, compared with nearly 70% of Swedish women who sign up.

 Well, who would have thought?